JorgeEvangelista500/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   The main difference lies on who has the responsibility to maintain you logged in, with sessions it lies on the server and JSON Web Tokens it lies on the client.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bycrypt hashes the passwords adds 'salt' to make it not easily accessible.

 3. How are unit tests different from integration and end-to-end testing?
+   Unit test, test and individual piece of code and integration test and ene-to-end focus more on how the whole application run and interacts with all pieces.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+   We write a failing test first then write the code to make the test pass.